ekkulehto/glass-mug-classifier/README.md

 ## 🧠 AI Assistance in Development

-AI tools (**ChatGPT 5** and **Gemini 2.5 Pro**) were utilized throughout the project, primarily as a learning aid alongside official documentation.
-They were invaluable for grasping complex Azure concepts like App Registrations, Managed Identities, Key Vault integration, and the intricacies of the **Microsoft Graph API**.
+AI tools (**ChatGPT** and **Gemini**) were used throughout the project as a complement to official documentation, especially for understanding Azure concepts such as App Registrations, Managed Identities, Key Vault integration, and the Microsoft Graph API.

-However, a combination of factors pushed me to rely on AI more heavily than I would have preferred, particularly in the project's final stages.
-The steep learning curve of native development with its unique challenges, unexpected issues with UI component styling and behavior, the complexity of implementing **Microsoft Entra ID** authentication with **Microsoft Graph**, and intense deadline pressure all contributed to this.

-This increased reliance on AI-generated solutions unfortunately shows, at times, in the code's overall quality and readability.
-I am **not satisfied** with this outcome and aim to improve my workflow in future projects to ensure a higher standard of manually written and verified code, even under pressure.
+Due to the steep learning curve of native development, the complexity of secure cloud authentication, and tight deadlines, I relied on AI assistance more heavily than I would in an ideal scenario.
+While this occasionally shows in the code’s structure and readability, the core architecture and decisions remain my own.

+Going forward, my goal is to use AI more as a structured pair-programmer: focusing on improving code quality, maintainability, and testing practices, rather than just unblocking problems under time pressure.

 ---

 ## 💡 Personal Experience & Challenges

-This project was a significant and challenging learning experience, marking my first entry into native Android development.
-The transition from the web development world was substantial, as the native paradigm presented its own unique set of rules and problems.

-The primary challenge was the combination of a very tight final schedule and the complexity of the secure cloud backend.
-Configuring **Microsoft Entra ID** authentication and integrating the **Microsoft Graph API** for user data proved to be the most difficult and time-consuming tasks.
+The biggest challenge was the combination of a tight final schedule and the complexity of a secure cloud backend.
+Configuring **Microsoft Entra ID** authentication and integrating the **Microsoft Graph API** for user data were the most time-consuming parts.

-Furthermore, the user interface required a complete rewrite late in development.
-Even with a new component library, I faced unexpected issues with certain UI components, which behaved differently than their web counterparts.
-While the core architecture is now functional and demonstrates a secure end-to-end solution, it's clear that **many aspects of the application still require polishing and refinement**.

 ---